Aleksandr-Myslivchik/test-task/README.md

 ## Usage

 It should create create and build the app in "Dist" folder.
-Use Live Server PLugin to use it or run directly index.html
+Use Live Server Plugin to use it or run directly index.html